WFPhantom/PrismInstanceSync/README.md

 * Extract the InstanceSync.jar file, as well as the .bat and .sh scripts into the root of your repository
 * Prepare your Modlist as described above
 * Add the lines in the included .gitignore file to your repository's .gitignore
-* If you are a Modpack dev, add the following lines to your setup.bat or setup.sh, depending on your OS.
-They go right above `java -jar InstanceSync.jar`
-  - `java -cp InstanceSync.jar wfphantom.instancesync.ModlistUpdater %MODLIST%` For your batch file
-  - `java -cp InstanceSync.jar wfphantom.instancesync.ModlistUpdater $MODLIST` For your shell file
+* If you are a Modpack dev, uncomment this line in your setup batch/shell file `java -cp InstanceSync.jar wfphantom.instancesync.ModlistUpdater` or make a new batch/shell file with that line in it.
+The end-user does not need to run the modlist updater
 * Run  setup.bat or setup.sh, whichever is appropriate for your OS
 * Add something to your repository's README that tells people to run the setup script